Brecon and Merthyr Tydfil Junction Railway: Brecon Mountain Railway

-The Brecon Mountain Railway operates a narrow-gauge steam-hauled tourist line along the former Brecon and Merthyr Railway trackbed over a 5.5 mi section of the B&MR, from Pant through Pontsticill to Torpantau, a distance of five miles.
+The Brecon Mountain Railway operates a narrow-gauge steam-hauled tourist line along the former Brecon and Merthyr Railway trackbed over a 5.5 mi section of the B&MTJR, from Pant through Pontsticill to Torpantau, a distance of five miles.

 Remaining vehicles

-Only one B&MR coach has survived into the present day; the body (only) of coach No.111 stands in a private residence at Armscote.
+Only one B&MTJR coach has survived into the present day; the body (only) of coach No.111 stands in a private residence at Armscote.
 (2017) A goods wagon, no.197 is currently (2017) at the Severn Valley Railway.

 National Cycle Network

 Some sections of the route have become part of the National Cycle Network.
 These routes are NCN 4 (Celtic Trail) between Machen and Trethomas, NCN 469 between Bargoed and Fochriw and NCN 8 (Taff Trail) between Torpantau and Talybont Reservoir.
 NCN 468 runs from Aberbargoed northwards.